-If your doctor suspects you might have a bulging disc, an MRI is just one diagnostic tool he or she can use to confirm that you are suffering from this common condition.
-In addition to an MRI, your doctor will likely take your medical history, perform some movement tests, and interview you about your symptoms to develop a diagnosis.
+If your physician suspects you might have a bulging disc, an MRI is just one diagnostic tool he or she can use to confirm that you are suffering from this common condition.
+In addition to an MRI, your physician will likely take your medical history, perform some movement tests, and interview you about your symptoms to develop a diagnosis.

 Before you have an MRI it is important to know what is involved in this critical step of your bulging disc diagnosis: